 Four of five possible roasts will be presented:

 - Under roasted.
-Coffee will be lighter than the correct color range both external and internal with chaff attached.
-This coffee will taste sour, green and underdeveloped.
+Coffee will be lighter than the correct color range, both external and internal, with chaff attached.
+This coffee will taste sour, green, and underdeveloped.

 Only the liquid will be present, as the instructor will skim samples before beginning.
 Use only your senses of taste and smell to evaluate the brewed liquid and identify its roast type.
-A practice tasting session will precede the exam – be sure to take notes and remember your experience with each.
+A practice tasting session will precede the exam – take notes and remember your experience with each.

 To learn more about roasting defects and how to pass this exam, check out the online Q Grader prep course from Boot Coffee.